Browsing with Chrome Direct

 -

-close_tab: Close tab
+close_tab: Close the active tab

 Browser Mode Control